CyEMI/slsf_randgen/+covexp/Readme.md

-# Experiment on Data and Aggregate Results
+# Experiment on Data (aka Models) and Aggregate Results

 This package contains scripts helpful for running various experiments on Simulink models (aka Model), cache them and aggregate results